boleary134h/CS205-final-project/README.md

 Mihalcea, R. and Tarau, P., 2004, July.
 Textrank: Bringing order into text.
 In *Proceedings of the 2004 conference on empirical methods in natural language processing* (pp. 404-411).

 Pennington, J., Socher, R. and Manning, C.D., 2014, October.
 Glove: Global vectors for word representation.
 In *Proceedings of the 2014 conference on empirical methods in natural language processing (EMNLP)* (pp. 1532-1543).

+Lin, C.Y., 2004, July.
+Rouge: A package for automatic evaluation of summaries.
+In Text summarization branches out (pp. 74-81).